Senalpha004/day-01-landing-page/README.md

 # day-01-landing-page
- Simple button and email type input.
+ Simple button and email type input with flexbox.